Vanillin: Biosynthesis

 Although the exact route of vanillin biosynthesis in V. planifolia is currently unknown, several pathways are proposed for its biosynthesis.
 Vanillin biosynthesis is generally agreed to be part of the phenylpropanoid pathway starting with L-phenylalanine, which is deaminated by phenylalanine ammonia lyase (PAL) to form t-cinnamic acid.
 The para position of the ring is then hydroxylated by the cytochrome P450 enzyme cinnamate 4-hydroxylase (C4H/P450) to create p-coumaric acid.
 Then, in the proposed ferulate pathway, 4-hydroxycinnamoyl-CoA ligase (4CL) attaches p-coumaric acid to coenzyme A (CoA) to create p-coumaroyl CoA.
 Hydroxycinnamoyl transferase (HCT) then converts p-coumaroyl CoA to 4-coumaroyl shikimate/quinate.
-This subsequently undergoes oxidation by the P450 enzyme coumaroyl ester 3’-hydroxylase (C3’H/P450) to give caffeoyl shikimate/quinate.
+This subsequently undergoes oxidation by the P450 enzyme coumaroyl ester 3'-hydroxylase (C3'H/P450) to give caffeoyl shikimate/quinate.
 HCT then exchanges the shikimate/quinate for CoA to create caffeoyl CoA, and 4CL removes CoA to afford caffeic acid.
 Caffeic acid then undergoes methylation by caffeic acid O-methyltransferase (COMT) to give ferulic acid.
 Finally, vanillin synthase hydratase/lyase (vp/VAN) catalyzes hydration of the double bond in ferulic acid followed by a retro-aldol elimination to afford vanillin.
 Vanillin can also be produced from vanilla glycoside with the additional final step of deglycosylation.
 In the past p-hydroxybenzaldehyde was speculated to be a precursor for vanillin biosynthesis.
-However, a 2014 study using radiolabelled precursor indicated that p-hydroxybenzaldehyde do not synthesise vanillin or vanillin glucoside in the vanilla orchids.
+However, a 2014 study using radiolabelled precursor indicated that p-hydroxybenzaldehyde is not used to synthesise vanillin or vanillin glucoside in the vanilla orchids.

 Chemical synthesis

 The demand for vanilla flavoring has long exceeded the supply of vanilla beans.
 As of 2001, the annual demand for vanillin was 12,000 tons, but only 1,800 tons of natural vanillin were produced.
 The remainder was produced by chemical synthesis.
 Vanillin was first synthesized from eugenol (found in oil of clove) in 1874–75, less than 20 years after it was first identified and isolated.
 Vanillin was commercially produced from eugenol until the 1920s.
 Later it was synthesized from lignin-containing "brown liquor", a byproduct of the sulfite process for making wood pulp.
-Counterintuitively, though it uses waste materials, the lignin process is no longer popular because of environmental concerns, and today most vanillin is produced from the petrochemical raw material guaiacol.
+Counterintuitively, though it uses waste materials, the lignin process is no longer popular because of environmental concerns, and today most vanillin is produced from guaiacol.
 Several routes exist for synthesizing vanillin from guaiacol.

 At present, the most significant of these is the two-step process practiced by Rhodia since the 1970s, in which guaiacol (1) reacts with glyoxylic acid by electrophilic aromatic substitution.
-The resulting vanillylmandelic acid (2) is then converted by 4-Hydroxy-3-methoxyphenylglyoxylic acid (3) to vanillin (4) by oxidative decarboxylation.
+The resulting vanillylmandelic acid (2) is then converted by 4-hydroxy-3-methoxyphenylglyoxylic acid (3) to vanillin (4) by oxidative decarboxylation.

+Although guaiacol can be obtained by pyrolysis of wood, the type intended for vanillin production is mainly produced by petrochemistry.